vllm-project/vllm/docs/source/models/supported_models.rst

 .. note::
   Unlike base Qwen2, :code:`Alibaba-NLP/gte-Qwen2-7B-instruct` uses bi-directional attention.
-  You can set `--hf-overrides '{"is_decoder": false}'` to change the attention mask accordingly.
+  You can set `--hf-overrides '{"is_causal": false}'` to change the attention mask accordingly.

   On the other hand, its 1.5B variant (:code:`Alibaba-NLP/gte-Qwen2-1.5B-instruct`) uses decoder-only attention despite being described otherwise on its model card.